Diabetes nutrition: Eating out when you have diabetes

 - Mixed drinks made with sugar-free mixers, such as diet soda, diet tonic, club soda or seltzer

-Limit your alcohol to up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
+Limit your alcohol to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.

 Eating at the same time every day can help you maintain steady blood sugar levels — especially if you take diabetes pills or insulin shots.
 If you're eating out with others, follow these tips:

-- Schedule the gathering at your usual mealtime.
+- Ask to schedule the gathering at your usual mealtime.

 - To avoid waiting for a table, make a reservation or try to avoid times when the restaurant is busiest.